Bamboo shoots: Add some bamboo to your diet for a little extra protein and exotic crunchiness

 Today bamboo shoots remain a very popular component in a wide variety of dishes throughout southeast Asia and beyond.
 But we don’t usually cook with bamboo because its exquisite flavor.
 Instead we use bamboo to add a little extra texture, as well as some fiber and protein.
 When it comes to flavor, we let those exotic Asian spices do the talking.

 Bamboo makes an excellent addition to just about any kind of soup, curry or mixed vegetable dish.
 Meals that incorporate bamboo and coconut milk are especially popular in Indonesia and southeast Asia.
 Yeah, that’s what I’m talking about!

 Fermented bamboo is common in Nepal and northern India.
 If you’re a fan of fermentation, you can check this recipe for Bastenga and Kesei.
 You might also enjoy this recipe for kimchi and this article on the science of sauerkraut.

 The variety of culinary uses for bamboo shoots is virtually unlimited.
 So get a hold of some culms and get into it.
 If you don’t have a good grove in your backyard or a fresh bamboo vendor at your local farmers market, you can find canned bamboo shoots at most Asian specialty shops or major supermarkets.

+We’ve heard that bamboo and spinach also go very well together.
 If you have a favorite bamboo recipe you’d like to share, please let us know in the comments section below.

 Cooking with bamboo kitchenwares